 History of Hymns, C. Michael Hawn, For All the Saints UMC Discipleship Ministry

 Free Extended set with prologue, meditative free-harmonization, and an original a cappella verse.
+(This version updates the opening of the prologue.)

 Free Harmonized descant only with separate choir part